Nebo-SVU: Deployment

 Nebo-SVU is used by the 45th Air and Air Defence Forces Army of the Northern Fleet to control Arctic airspace.

 Operational history

 On the night of 29-30 May 2024, Security Service of Ukraine (SBU) claimed to have destroyed with drones a Nebo-SVU radar based at Armyansk on Crimea.

 In August 2025 the SBU released footage of a strike on a 1L119 Nebo-SVU installed in a previously disused radar dome in Crimea.

+On 18 December 2025 Ukraine claimed it had struck a Nebo-SVU at Belbek airfield the previous night and released video stills appearing to support this claim.